jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 set target as first param, i.e. MSP_EXP430FR5969,

-then execute. the output will be MSP_EXP430FR5969.txt
+then execute. the output will be \binaries\MSP_EXP430FR5969.txt

 Load Txt file (TI format) to target
 -----------------------------------

-    drag your target.txt file and drop it on prog.bat
+    in \binaries folder, drag your target.txt file and drop it on prog.bat

     or use scite internal command TOOLS: FET prog (CTRL+1).